The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 What is Text Labeling, Essentially?

 Text labeling is the process of adding tags, categories, or notes to unstructured textual information.
 The goal is to make raw words understandable for machines and to train AI/ML to extract patterns from text.
+Text labeling tasks can involve assigning multiple labels to a single text item or performing document classification to organize documents by topic or domain.

 Without this essential feature, natural language processing (NLP) models such as ChatGPT, chatbots, or document readers wouldn’t function effectively.